saramibreak/DiscImageCreator/README.md

 # DiscImageCreator
 ## Summary
-  This command-line program dumps CD, DVD, GD, Floppy.
+  This command-line program dumps a CD, DVD, BD, GD, Floppy.
 CD and GD, it can dump considering a drive + CD (=combined) offset.
   It works on Windows PC (WinXP or higher).